vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - there is a single eligible party for each market, which is the party that created the market by submitting the original new market governance proposal (**all other parties** have market creation metric = 0)
 - `cumulative volume` is defined as the cumulative total [trade value for fee purposes](0029-FEES-fees.md)
 - `rewards.marketCreationQuantumMultiple` is a network parameter described above
 - `quantum` is an asset level field described in the [asset framework](0040-ASSF-asset_framework.md)

-The reward metric for the single *market creator* party is as follows:
+The reward metric for the single *market creator* party is as follows (the metric is `0` for all other parties):

 - **IF** `cumulative volume < rewards.marketCreationQuantumMultiple * quantum` **THEN** `market creation metric := 0`
 - **ELSE** `market creation metric := 1` (NB: this is 1 as market creation rewards are paid equally to all qualifying creators for *reaching* the volume threshold, not pro-rata based on cumulative volume)

-When the `market creation metric` for a party is `>0` and the reward account balance for a specific reward asset is also `>0` (i.e. when a creator is rewarded):
+When the `market creation metric` for a party is `>0` and the reward account balance for a specific reward asset is also `>0` (i.e. when a market creator is rewarded):

-- A flag is added for each of the recorded `funders` of the reward account paired with the market and reward asset.
-This flag is used to prevent a recurring transfer from funding a creation reward in the same asset more than once.
+- The reward account will have been funded in that epoch from one or more source accounts (the `funders`) via recurring transfers.
 See the [transfers](./0057-TRAN-transfers.md) spec.

-- The list of funders for the reward account is cleared after the account is emptied (i.e. after one or more parties are rewarded for market creation).
+- These transfers will each have targeted, for a specific settlement asset (reward metric asset), either a specific list of markets, or an empty list meaning all markets with that settlement asset (the `market scopes`).

+- A flag is stored on each market for each combination of [`funder`, `market scope`, `reward asset`] that was included in the reward payout.
+This flag is used to prevent any given funder from funding a creation reward in the same reward asset more than once for any given *market scope*.

-Market creation reward metrics (both each market's `cumulative volume` and the `payout record flags` to identify [market, payout asset, funder] combinations that have already been rewarded) are stored in [LNL checkpoints](./0073-LIMN-limited_network_life.md) and will be restored after a checkpoint restart.
+Market creation reward metrics (both each market's `cumulative volume` and the payout record flags to identify [funder, market scope, reward asset] combinations that have already been rewarded) are stored in [LNL checkpoints](./0073-LIMN-limited_network_life.md) and will be restored after a checkpoint restart.